Tipser/slate/source/includes/_tipser-sdk.md

 The listener callback is called every time payment analytics event (like product dialog opened or product added to cart) is fired by Tipser code.

-##Listening to dialogue closed event
+##Listening to dialog closed event

 ```javascript
 addDialogClosedListener(listener: (event) => void)